The following audio equipment have been owned and used by Hans Sundgren.

 The headphone is expensive but offers so many features.
 It is easy to connect to the iPhone via the Bose connect app.

 In March 2018 Hans travels to India.
 He brings the headphones to the airplane, at least that what he thinks.
 On the plane he discover that he probably lost the headphones in the security check at Arlanda.

 So far Hans had never owned a fixed stereo system.
 He had xxxx

 Hans gets a small flat in Stockholm for sleeping over.
 He needs a nice clock radio and finds this one in an old fashion radio store at Hornsgatan.

 End of life 2020

-In January 2020 the unit is picked up from the storage room.
-It has not been used for 20 years.
+In January 2020 the unit is picked up from the storage room in the basement.
+The radio receiver has not been used for 20 years.
 Since 2002 Hans uses his mobile phone as a wake up clock.
-The unit is left for recycling 2020-01-07.
+Therefore the receiver is left for recycling 2020-01-07.

 January 1992 (probably)